 You might also like How To Afford School Expenses.

 Entertainment doesn’t need to be movies, kids indoor playgrounds or bowling.
 Check your local area for free things to see and do, festivals coming up and enter competitions to win tickets to things you want to do.
-Check out our tips for free entertainment here.

 Living for free isn’t an easy task, it is doable with a lot of planning, getting creative and changing how you think about life in general.
 Many of the things we think are needs are wants and we can do without.
 It’s up to you what lifestyle you want though.